Ernesto002/js-manga-project-frontend/README.md

 # Back-end repository

-The back-end file for this app can be found [here](https://github.com/Ernesto002/js-manga-project-api)
+The back-end repository for this app can be found [here](https://github.com/Ernesto002/js-manga-project-api)

 # Contributing